 Audio program! (check our CLE Programs page for live versions)

 The CA Bar Appellate Law Specialist Exam is given every other year in odd years and this year it is scheduled for October 24th.

 This is our recorded 2015 Exam Prep audio package.

-If you are interested in attending our live 2017 Appellate Law Specialist Exam program on August 10-11, 2017 (or ordering the 2017 audio package), please go here.
+If you are interested in ordering our 2017 Appellate Law Specialist Exam Prep audio program, please go here.

 This recorded package of our 2015 Exam Prep course in appellate law provides you with a thorough overview of the critical areas of civil appellate law and a jump start on your study routine.
 This carefully planned program will give you tips on how to take the exam, what to expect on exam day and how to study for it.
 There is a practice essay session with at least two questions found in the Bar’s sample packet, that concludes with issue spotting and a review of how you could have best answered those questions as well as a few others.

 By taking this course you can eliminate the stress that goes with the unknown when preparing for an exam and you can get guidance and subject matter review from those that have taken the exam previously (including those who just took it recently).

 The program was taught by two former chairs of the Specialist Committee that writes, grades and administers the exam (and a former chair of the Committee of Bar Examiners) as well as Certified Civil Appellate Specialists.